 - Banking customers are ready and enthusiastic to use web- and WAPbased e-Banking services.
 Already almost half of HBZ's credit and deposit customers have signed up. - The benefits of e-Banking are enjoyed as much by the organisation as by its customers.
 HBZ has been able to achieve a significant reduction in operating costs - savings which can be passed on to customers, too. - For organisations with highly-skilled and well-resourced IT teams, the best option may be to develop an in-house solution rather than appoint an independent e-Business services provider. - Sometimes a web- or WAP-based application can be grafted on to existing software systems, reducing the cost and complexity of systems integration.
-HBZ was successfully able to extend its existing hPLUS banking application. - Maintaining a high level of security when moving to e-Banking is crucial in the financial services sector.
-This was why HBZ decided to use multiple commercially-available firewalls along with in-house security systems to protect the network from external interference and unauthorized access. - The Intel® architecture is more than capable of running a technologically demanding and advanced application such as web- and WAP-based e-Banking.
+HBZ was successfully able to extend its existing hPLUS banking application. - Maintaining a high level of security when moving to e-Banking is crucial in the financial senices sector.
+This was why HBZ decided to use multiple commercially-available freevalls along with in-house security systems to protect the network from external interference and unauthorized access. - The Intel® architecture is more than capable of running a technologically demanding and advanced application such as web- and WAP-based e-Banking.
 All workstations are based on Intel® architecture, along with servers for WAP, the rate feed interface, atm/UAE switch controller, scheduler machines and TCP security bridges.

 © 2002 Intel Corporation.
 All rights are reserved.
-Intel, Intel Inside, Pentium, Celeron, Xeon, Itanium, SpeedStep, the Intel and the Intel Inside logo are trademaks or registered trademaks of Intel Corporation or its subsidiaries in the United States and other countries.
-"Other names and brands may be claimed as the property of others.
-Produced by EMEA Maketing Program & Alliances Group.
+Intel Inside, Pentium, Celeron, Xeon, Hanium, SpeedStep, the Intel and the Intel Inside logs are ballemake or registered trademake of Intel Corporation or the subsidiaries in the United States and other coordines.
+"Other names and brands may be staimed as the property of others.
+Produced by EMEA Matheting Program & Altiances Group.